 This Butterball Cookie recipe has been passed down in my family for three generations.
-There are no eggs in these cookies and the nuts and powdered sugar are optional.
+There are no eggs in these cookies and the nuts and powdered sugar (added after baking) are optional.
 I have been making these Butterball Cookies with my Christmas Cookies for decades now.

 These cookies are about as easy as it gets.
 I like to freeze them and take out what I need just before serving.
 I also like this recipe because it doesn’t make a huge amount of cookies.

 Add the rest of the ingredients to

 the butter except the powdered

 Once it starts to form a ball, use

 make the perfect dough for rolling.

 Roll dough into 1” balls and place